 If you can’t install macOS on an external disk

-You may need to repartition the disk because it may not have the partition scheme required.
 You can install macOS only on disks with the GUID Partition Table scheme.
-You can use Disk Utility to check the external disk’s partition scheme.
+Use Disk Utility to check your external disk’s partition scheme to see if it’s the required scheme.

 Important: If you have an iMac Pro, the Startup Security Utility provides security features that give you control over how your iMac Pro starts up.
 On other Mac computers, the utility provides firmware password protection for Mac computers that support use of a firmware password.
 For more information about the Startup Security Utility, see What is the Startup Security Utility?